dineshpalli/rg-data-engineering-project/README.md

 ## Conclusion

 This project provides a robust end-to-end solution for understanding customer demographics and their impact on sales.
 The automated data pipeline ensures that stakeholders always have access to the most current and actionable insights.

+## Additional Resources
+*I added a file called 'steps.md' to the repository, which contains a detailed step-by-step guide from the YouTube video for setting up the project.
+This guide is designed to help me replicate the project on my own Azure environment.*